 Can we also talk about how most women who say this kind of stuff are women who, dare I say, don’t need feminism as much as other women do?
 I’m very aware of how that sounds, but let’s face it: some women need the feminist ideology to be a reality so much more than other women.

-These women who claim we’re already equal neglect to recall the many women, especially women of color, LGBTQ women, lower-class women, and religious women, who are still disenfranchised and treated in sexist manners.
-Who are marginalized even within the feminist movement.
+These women who claim we’re already equal tend for forget about the many women, especially women of color, LGBTQ+ women, lower-class women, and religious women, who are regularly disenfranchised and treated in sexist manners, who are marginalized even within the feminist movement.
 Modern feminism is primarily white middle-class feminism, and the movement needs to work more on being more intersectional, working towards change and equality for all women.

 Speaking of religion: for the love of god (pun intended), please don’t go preaching how “God intended man to be the provider and woman to support him.”